SydneyBioX/CCIDeconv/README.md

-### Quantifying Subcellular Compartment-Specific Cell–Cell Communication Using a Hierarchical Machine Learning Framework
+### CCIDeconv: Hierarchical model for deconvolution of subcellular cell-cell interactions in single-cell data

 #### Description
 A computational model for inferring subcellular cell–cell interactions (CCI) from high-resolution spatial transcriptomics data and single-cell transcriptomics.